 The 2018 Digital Scholarship Faculty Fellowship was awarded to Haiyan Jai, Assitant Professor of Journalism and Communication

-Professor Jai is redesigning her Journalism and Visualization course to enhance student understanding of data.
-To accomplish this goal, Professor Jai is working closely with CITL staff to select tools and design assignments that empower students to create and work with visualizations of data more readily and intuitively.
+Professor Jai redesigned her Journalism and Visualization course to enhance student understanding of data.
+To accomplish this goal, Professor Jai worked closely with CITL staff to select tools and design assignments that empower students to create and work with visualizations of data more readily and intuitively.
 Professor Jai spent the summer of 2018 designing the course and taught her newly desinged course, Data Storytelling and Visualization course in the Fall.
 Using lessons learned, she and the CITL team redesigned elements of the course, which was taught in the Spring 2019 semester.
 See examples of student work here.

 The 2016-2017 Digital Scholarship Faculty Fellowship was awarded to Monica Najar, Associate Professor of History.